Little Tokyo Business Association

 2.

-Little Tokyo is home to two world class museums, seven religious institutions, two theaters, three daycare centers, 100 restaurants and snack shops, and 70 gift and specialty shops.
+Little Tokyo is home to two world class museums, seven religious institutions, two theaters, three daycare centers, 100 restaurants and snack shops, and 90 gift and specialty shops, including the largest

 3.

-Approximately 8.5 million people visited Little Tokyo in 2023, and over half of them were repeat visitors.
-That’s an increase of about 1 million visits over the previous year.
+Approximately 10 million people visited Little Tokyo in 2024, and over half of them were repeat visitors.
+That’s an increase of about 1 million per year over the past three years.
 On average, individuals come to Little Tokyo 2.33 times per year, and about one-fourth, or 2.1 million people travel over 50 miles to get here.
 That says a lot about our hospitality and customer service.

 4.

-With the opening of the Metro Regional Connector Station last summer, our 139-year old historic community became one of the busiest transportation hubs in Los Angeles County, second only to Union Station.
+With the opening of the Metro Regional Connector Station last summer, our 142-year old historic community became one of the busiest transportation hubs in Los Angeles County, second only to Union Station.

 Frequently Asked Questions